-Imagine rolling out of bed onto a floor of living mushrooms that cushion your fall.
-The walls and the ceiling: no, wait, THE ENTIRE CONDOMINIUM, even the plumbing and electrical systems, are made of mushrooms.
+Imagine rolling out of bed onto a floor of living mushrooms that cushions your fall.
+The walls and ceiling: no, wait, THE ENTIRE CONDOMINIUM, even the plumbing and electrical systems, are made of mushrooms.

 Wood and concrete are remnants of a distant past: the whole damned city, from schools to shops, hospitals, is in houses made of mushrooms.
 Living organisms that grow, or die, or regenerate.

 This is the vision shown in a new paper which I personally found really provocative.
-The team of European academics who proposed it claims it is the first ever exploration of the potential of the living mushroom as a raw material for futuristic and ecological "monolithic structures".
+The team of European academics who proposed it say it is the first ever exploration of the potential of the living fungus as a raw material for futuristic and eco-friendly “monolithic structures”.
 According to them, it would revolutionize the entire environment and the economy as we know it.

 Living in mushrooms (like the Smurfs!)